mlanojan10/Group-2---MTRX2700_CLab-1-/README.md

 #### Testing

-Testing is performed by connecting to the microcontroller’s serial port using a terminal emulator (e.g., PuTTY).
+Testing is performed by connecting to the microcontroller’s serial port using a terminal emulator (e.g., CuteCom or PuTTY).
 Typed characters are echoed and displayed after pressing Enter.
 The prompt repeats for the next string.

-#### Notes

-- Input is handled in a blocking manner, meaning the main loop halts until input is received.
-- Input buffer size must be considered to avoid overflow.
-- No interrupt or background handling is used—entirely synchronous.
-- Completion callback is initialized as `NULL` and not used in this basic version.

 ### Part B
-This part enhances the serial interface by introducing a **receive callback mechanism**, allowing the system to automatically process complete input lines without manually checking after every call.
-The callback is invoked once a newline or carriage return character ends the input, promoting a more event-driven style of serial interaction.
+This part Enhances the system with a receive callback mechanism, enabling the program to respond automatically once a full line is received, promoting an event-driven structure.

 #### Usage